cortexlabs/cortex/docs/deployments/autoscaling.md

 * `threads_per_worker` (default: 1): Each worker uses a thread pool of size `threads_per_worker` to process requests.
 For applications that are not CPU intensive such as high I/O (e.g. downloading files) or GPU-based inference, increasing the number of threads per worker can increase throughput.
 For CPU-bound applications such as running your model inference on a CPU, using 1 thread per worker is recommended to avoid unnecessary context switching.
 Some applications are not thread-safe, and therefore must be run with 1 thread per worker.

+`workers_per_replica` * `threads_per_worker` represents the number of requests that your replica can work in parallel.
+For example, if `workers_per_replica` is 2 and `threads_per_worker` is 2, and the replica was hit with 5 concurrent requests, 4 would immediately begin to be processed, 1 would be waiting for a thread to become available, and the concurrency for the replica would be 5.
+If the replica was hit with 3 concurrent requests, all three would begin processing immediately, and the replica concurrency would be 3.

 ## Autoscaling Replicas

 * `min_replicas`: The lower bound on how many replicas can be running for an API.